ZuliusRoolf/website/JOURNAL.md

 I have added the index.html file that I played around with yestrerday and added a favicon of my logo and a styles.css to play around with today.
 The ZuliusRoolfLogo.svg is my own work with the use of my own Font that I plan to release in the future.

 While I'm commiting my work so far, I wanted to take the opportunity and see if I can update to GitHub Pages along side with it.
 According to this [StackOverflow post](https://stackoverflow.com/a/56911185) I'm supposed to add a file named .nojekyll for a website that does not use Jekyll.
 Not sure if it actually matters.

+## 15 July

+### Today's ToDo List

+- [ ] Setup github actions to work with static builds
+- [ ] Reach step 1.4 in the website curriculum
+- [ ] Reach step 1.16 in the website curriculum
+- [ ] Get answers on how to use markdown to then convert into html